Sample Demand Letter in a Products'

 - Negligence of the Attorney Defendants

 The statute of limitations in Pennsylvania is two years.
 At the time of the accident, Plaintiff Witte was represented by two different law firms.
 From the beginning of his case, he retained a local attorney, Steven F. Ballard with Stevens & Ballard in Catonsville.
 Mr. Ballard handled Plaintiff Witte’s worker’s compensation claim and began handling his third party liability claim.
 Realizing the amount and the complexity of the work involved, Mr. Ballard contacted the law firm of Saton and Monger, PC, which is a law firm located in Philadelphia, Pennsylvania.
-Plaintiff Witte met with attorneys David Saton. and Andrew Duffy with that firm and they agreed to assist Mr. Ballard with the case.
+Plaintiff Witte met with attorneys David Saton. and Steven Duffy with that firm and they agreed to assist Mr. Ballard with the case.
 The suit was drafted by the Saton and Monger firm, but filed by the local attorney, Mr. Ballard, in Baltimore City, Maryland.

 Defendant Art Anderson filed a motion to dismiss, which was granted based on lack of personal jurisdiction.
 As of the date of the expiration of the statute of limitations, both firms were involved in the handling of Plaintiff Witte’s case.
 Our firm attempted to save the case by filing suit in Missouri; however, Missouri has a borrowing statute and dismissed the case after applying the Pennsylvania Statute of limitations.